LEGAL

 • 10.5.
 Services and the work product of Agency are sold “as is.”
 Except for those warranties set forth in Sections 9, Agency makes no warranty, written, oral, express or implied, including the implied warranties of merchantability, fitness for a particular purpose, with respect to the Services, to the extent permitted by applicable Law.

 • 10.6 Service obligations.
-Digiful shall show reasonable digilence in obligations regarding:
+Digiful shall show reasonable diligence in obligations regarding:

 • 10.6.1: WCAG Standards and Accessibility: Develop and test websites using current WCAG Standards and Accessibility Regulations within the capabilities and limitations of the web platform being used.